Learning Outcomes

 Go to:

-Learning Activities and Grade Distribution: This is a seminar modeled as a rite of passage and a pilgrimage.
+Learning Activities and Grade Distribution: This is a seminar modeled as a rite of passage.
 As such, it is a seminar that requires your participation.
 You can not assume a passive observer's role, viewing the sacred journeys from afar.
 To help you stay on course and reach your destination, you will need to adhere to the "Pilgrimage Edicts" of this course.
-As a “rite of passage” and “pilgrimage” some of the learning activities will be conducted as an individual journey, while other learning activities will be engaged as “family” group journeys.
+As a “rite of passage” some of the learning activities will be conducted as an individual journey, while other learning activities will be engaged as “family” group journeys.
 The “families” will also serve as study groups.

 Your attendance and participation are essential at all seminar sessions and all out-of-class family meetings.
 Repeated absences will render you as a "rock," . . . . . and rocks don't get good grades!
 And there are many ways to accumulate rocks.
 Loading your pockets with rocks only slows your progress toward the seminar's pilgrimage destination.
 Shouldering too many rocks will prevent you from even reaching that destination.